chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Cutting Edge CS Powering Beautiful DX.md

 3. Whenever you compute a value for a template,[^reactive-contexts] note any tracked values used in for the computation, storing their global clock values.
 Combined with (2), these can be used to know when to *re*-compute template values.

 The autotracking runtime implements exactly these three ideas: (1) a global clock (2) which is connected to tracked state (3) to know when to recompute the values in templates.
 The global clock is extremely simple: it really is [just an integer][revision-impl].
-The more interesting bits are the *other* ideas: (2) connecting tracked state to the global clock, and (3) using that connection to know when to reevaluate values in templates.
+The more interesting bits are the *other* ideas: (2) connecting tracked state to the global clock, and (3) using that connection to know when to recompute values in templates.

 [revision-impl]: https://github.com/glimmerjs/glimmer-vm/blob/520fb6f75897e89bea5231f83f5b01bf0bd94fc7/packages/%40glimmer/validator/lib/validators.ts#L14:L18

 [^mobx-redux-too]: These same ideas—which are used for Ember’s template layers today—can also be used to implement pay-as-you-go reactivity in totally different reactivity models.
-For example, you can use it to reimplement [MobX](https://github.com/pzuraq/trackedx) or [Redux](https://github.com/pzuraq/tracked-redux)!
+For example, you can use it to reimplement [MobX](https://github.com/pzuraq/trackedx) or [Redux](https://github.com/pzuraq/tracked-redux).

 [^monotonic]: That is: [*monotonically* increasing][monotonicity].